ortizmeraz/Morphology/Material/Transit and Land-use/A-Vuchic, (2017)..md

 	2. Technology (mainly, highway or rail vehicles);_and
 	3. Type ofoperation (local, express, special)(Vuchic 1981)
 51. Page 11
-52. Category B. This category of ROW is partially separated.
+52. **Category B**.
+This category of ROW is partially separated.
 Typically, transit tracks (or, sometimes, lanes) are placed in a strip of land, such as a curbed street median, physically separated from other traffic.
 Because of its significance, it is important to define ROW types.
 Right-of-way, according to Vuchic (1981), is classified into three categories- C, B, and A.
-53. Category C. This category consists of streets or roads with mixed traffic.
+53. **Category C**.
+This category consists of streets or roads with mixed traffic.
 It requires little, if any, investment.
 Generally, however, transit services in this category are not competitive with auto travel with respect to speed and reliability: transit vehicles travel together with cars, but they are delayed by having to stop for passengers.
-54. Category A. This ROW category is fully separated and used by transit vehicles or trains only.
+54. **Category A**.
+This ROW category is fully separated and used by transit vehicles or trains only.
 It requires very high investment for construction of its aerial structures, tunnels, separated stations, and other infrastructure.
 55. Page 12
 56. Consequently, transit modes with ROW categoryA- that is, rapid transit or metro systems-offer the highest "performance/investment package" among all transit modes.
 With their high service quality and distinct lines and stations, they are competitive with car travel and attract considerably higher ridership than street transit modes, ceteris paribus.
 57. The specific vehicle-way technology- minibus, articulated bus, LRT, AGT, or others - actually is a secondary decision in the choice of modes.